 And it’s small enough to use with a clipboard for extra stability, to give you an idea of how light it really is.

-The Intuos Art Pen and Touch could be considered the next step up from the Intuos Draw and is available in a larger size.
+The Intuos Art Pen and Touch could be considered the a slightly cheaper alternative to the new intuos, however it doesn't come with some of the newer bells and whistles.
 The active area is about the same size as the entire Intuos Draw tablet at 8.5 by 5.3 inches.

 If your main goal is to get a tablet for drawing and don’t want to spend the money for a drawing tablet with a screen, this is probably the best option.